docelic/amber-introduction/README.md

 ```

-From this example, we see that a "GET /" request will instantiate
+From this example, we see that a "GET /" request will cause all pipes in the pipeline "web" to be executed, and then
-HomeController and then call method index() in it.
+HomeController#index method will be called.
 (And the return value of
 the method will be returned as response body to the client, as usual.)

 Similarly, here's an actual example of a route definition that would route POST "/registration" to RegistrationController.new.create():